osisoft/AVEVA-Adapter-MQTT-Docs/content/configuration/pi-adapter-for-mqtt-data-selection-configuration.md

 ## MQTT data selection schema

-The full schema definition for the MQTT data selection configuration is in the `Mqtt_DataSelection_schema.json` file located in one of the following folders:
+The full schema definition for the MQTT data selection configuration is in the `MQTT_DataSelection_schema.json` file located in one of the following folders:

-* Windows: `%ProgramFiles%\OSIsoft\Adapters\Mqtt\Schemas`
+* Windows: `%ProgramFiles%\OSIsoft\Adapters\MQTT\Schemas`
-* Linux: `/opt/OSIsoft/Adapters/Mqtt/Schemas`
+* Linux: `/opt/OSIsoft/Adapters/MQTT/Schemas`

 ## MQTT data selection parameters